 A Changing Environment

 The most common story I hear is that the world is changing around us.
 Of course, the world has always been changing; but changes appear to be happening faster today than ever before.
-The major items that seem to impact genealogy societies include rapidly-changing technology, ever-increasing expenses of publishing and distributing printed materials, increased expenses of gasoline and other travel expenses for members, competition from the World Wide Web, and also a great problem with inertia.
+Ignoring the recent problem of the Covid-19 pandemic that (hopefully) will disappear sooner or later, the major items that seem to impact genealogy societies include rapidly-changing technology, ever-increasing expenses of publishing and distributing printed materials, increased expenses of gasoline and other travel expenses for members, competition from the World Wide Web, and also a great problem with inertia.
 Inertia is illustrated by a refrain that I hear often: “We don’t want to change.”

 There are three different methods of viewing the full Plus Edition article: